Inedo/inedo-docs/ProGet/packages/package-consumers.md

     );

 ### Register Consumers via the Deployments API {#pgscan data-title="Register Consumers via API"}

-You can also use the
+You can also use the API endpoint to register package consumers.

-API Endpoint
-This will work like all of our other ones, and will not require any permissions (for now).
-Set the Web.ShowDependenciesTab = true on first call.

 ```
 POST /api/dependencies/dependents